 Included in our laminate floor repair kit is our highly regarded Fix-A-Floor adhesive as well as all other pieces of kit you’ll need for securing hollow laminate flooring.
 Laminate floor repairs are made easy with our sophisticated floor gap fixer and will save you the hassle and costs of tearing up your flooring and replacing it.

-Choose our Fix-A-Floor Pro Repair pack – which includes our adhesive, micro precision adapter, 60 ml syringe kit for those hard-to-reach areas as well as our 10:1 ratio caulk gun.
+Choose our Fix-A-Floor Pro Repair Pack – which includes our adhesive, micro precision adapter, 60 ml syringe kit for those hard-to-reach areas as well as our 10:1 ratio caulk gun.

-Our superior laminate floor injection kit is more than capable of working with thin gaps, thanks to the precision kits and 60ml syringe included, which gives you everything you could possibly need to complete the job.
+Our superior laminate floor injection kit is more than capable of working with thin gaps, thanks to the precision kits and 60 ml syringe included, which gives you everything you could possibly need to complete the job.

-Order your laminate floor gap fixer with FREE delivery to get your floors looking as good as new.
+Order your laminate floor gap fixer with FREE delivery to get your floors looking as good as new

 You can also explore our supply of Fix-A-Floor adhesive, which is ideal for all types of floor and tile materials when fixing loose and hollow tiles.